Productive Domesticities

 Located on the busiest corner of the Princeton Shopping Center’s Harrison Street edge, the project takes the productivity of contemporary domesticity as a given.
 To do so, seriously, must not only challenge the tidy boundaries of modernist urban planning dogma but also challenge the still-tidy boundaries of contemporary “mixed use.”

+An out-of-work chef might retrofit their apartment with a small “ghost” kitchen and fulfill takeout orders via seamless.
+A parent casually caring for friends’ children might expand their operation into a certified home daycare.
 A hairdresser who started cutting friends’ hair at home during the lockdown might set up a home salon and work from their apartment on a permanent basis.

-Architecturally, the project begins from the individual unit.
+Architecturally, the project begins from the unit.
 If a conventional apartment organizes space into semi-flexible living areas and semi-fixed “service cores,” here the logic of the service core is extended to the entire reproductive program.

 Kitchens, dining tables, bathrooms, bedrooms, and lightwells slot into a narrow stripe, leaving more than half the apartment as a linear blank slate, available to be fit out as needed to support occupants’ productive activities.
 A household might stage multiple activities in enfilade along the unit’s linear open space.

-At a larger scale, the project intensifies these multiple readings of front and back, public and private, domestic and commercial, house and shed.
+At a larger scale, the project intensifies multiple readings of front and back, public and private, domestic and commercial, house and shed.
 Its façade gestures to the “striping” of its plan, while playing on the uneasy image of a building that defies easy programmatic or typological characterization.

 Urbanistically, it turns its back to the busy Harrison street, instead facing the shopping center and gently mirroring the shopping center’s outer courtyard with an outer courtyard of its own.

-On the northwest end of the building, ground floor units front directly onto the street, with facades that ambiguously offer the possibility of use as storefront, office, or private dwelling.
-The main corridor pulls back to a more sequestered second floor.
+At the southeast end of the building, where the outer courtyard buffers apartments from the shopping center, ground floor units with double-height spaces provide double-height live-work studios.
+At the other end of the building, ground floor units front directly onto the street, with facades that ambiguously offer the possibility of use as storefront, office, or private dwelling.